How SonicJS Uses Cloudflare D1 at the Edge

 Indexes still matter

-CREATE INDEX idx_active_users ON users(email) WHERE is_active = 1;
+CREATE INDEX idx_documents_q_slug ON documents(q_slug) WHERE is_current_draft = 1;

 Trade-offs vs Postgres and MySQL